devinekask/development-expert-f19/week04-ai/README.md

 ![KNN in 2d space: mapping mouse coordinates to a class](images/knn.gif)

 In the GIF above you can see 2-dimensional data (x and y positions) being mapped to known data, based on the Euclidean distance.
-You can [test a live version of this at the "How to build a Teachable Machine with TensorFlow.js" page (https://observablehq.com/@nsthorat/how-to-build-a-teachable-machine-with-tensorflow-js#-o-0-nearest-neighbors).
+You can [test a live version of this at the "How to build a Teachable Machine with TensorFlow.js" page](https://observablehq.com/@nsthorat/how-to-build-a-teachable-machine-with-tensorflow-js#-o-0-nearest-neighbors).

-Using this teachnique, we can map K-dimensional data to their nearest neighbors.
+Using this technique, we can map K-dimensional data to their nearest neighbors.
 Us humans have a difficulty understanding more than 3 or 4 dimensions.
 However, the math to calculate the distance and the logic to map an unknown datapoint to a class remains the same.

 The advantage here is that we won't need a separate training step and can classify (image) data in real time.
 We can tweak the model while it is running.